krdelva/pomodoro-pizzeria/README.md

-This is a simple app I made for a restaurant.
+This is a simple app I'm making as a side project.